alttch/finac/doc/readme.rst

 -  transact.d_created
 -  transact.deleted

-Depending to your database type, it’s REQUIRED to convert these columns to either DATETIME (SQLite, for MySQL DATETIME(6) recommended) or TIMESTAMPTZ (PostgreSQL, with timezone).
+Depending to the database type, it’s REQUIRED to convert these columns to either DATETIME (SQLite, for MySQL DATETIME(6) recommended) or TIMESTAMPTZ (PostgreSQL, with timezone).

 How to use in interactive mode
 ------------------------------

-Finac database contain 3 entity types:
+Finac database contains 3 entity types:

 -  **asset** currency, ISIN, stock code etc., currencies “USD” and “EUR” are created automatically.
-Finac doesn’t divide assets into currencies, property and other.
-This allows creating applications for the various areas using the single library.
+Finac does not separate assets into currencies, property and other.
+This allows creating applications for various areas using the single library.

 -  **account** bank account, counterparty account, tax account, special account etc. Everything is accounts :)